michaelpq/michaelpq.github.io/_posts/2017-05-16-postgres-10-incompatible-changes.markdown

   proven that users like being able to rely on self-contained, consistent backups.
 The option -x has been removed as well, being replaced by "-X fetch".
-  * pg\_ctl not waits for all its subcommands to wait for completion by default.
+  * pg\_ctl now waits for all its subcommands to finish by default before exiting.
 Note that if your application has relied on "start" mode leaving immediately when starting an instance to start recovery, pg\_ctl would wait also until the server has reached a consistent state.
 Better to be careful about that. "stop" has been always using the wait mode.